kokaruk/flask_test/README.md

-# just followin tutorial
+# just following a tutorial

-nothing to see here
+Nothing to see here